 A new addition to the Bali cafe scene, Coffee Cartel is a pretty pastel pink destination where you can spend your mornings indulging in their extensive breakfast menu.
 Starting out in Wollongong, Australia, Coffee Cartel offers their own unique coffee blends that you won’t find anywhere else.
 And there are even pink lattes!

 Fat Turtle is a great little lunch spot in Petitenget opposite Potato Head.
 It’s a small cafe with around 10 tables that serves up a number of savoury choices, as well as some indulgent sweet breakfast options.
 If red velvet pancakes or toasted banana bread with caramelised bananas and ice cream are your thing then definitely make a stop here!

 Situated at the top of Petitenget Pison is a cool coffee shop that wouldn’t be out of place in San Francisco or LA.
 Go here if you want eggs benedict and other breakfast goodies.
 Pison is also a good place to work with fast wifi, a cool co-working type atmosphere, friendly staff and great coffee.

 10. Kynd Community

-Already a Bali institution after only just recently opening, Kynd Community was the first to create smoothies bowls with words written in mangos on the top (see the feature image on this article).
-This little quirk and their “another day in paradise” pink wall has made the tiny cafe instantly popular.
-If you want your photo by the wall get there when they open at 6am, you will probably have no chance snagging this table later in the day and be warned its a very small cafe so you may be waiting a long time for any table at all!
+Already a Bali institution after only just recently opening, Kynd Community was the first to create smoothies bowls with words written in mangos on the top (see the featured image on this article).
+This little quirk and their “another day in paradise” pink wall have made the tiny cafe instantly popular.
+If you want your photo by the wall get there when they open at 6 am, you will probably have no chance snagging this table later in the day and be warned it’s a very small cafe so you may be waiting a long time for any table at all!

 11. Sea Circus